1992 Gothenburg tram derailment: Tram stop Vasaplatsen

 At the Vasaplatsen tram stop people were waiting for a tram towards Tynnered.
 Only a few manage to notice the runaway tram in time, since most are looking down at the ground, shielding themselves from the falling snow.

 The 54-tonne tram ploughed sideways across the platform at Vasaplatsen stop.
 It mowed down over 50 people, crossed a parallel roadway, crushing two cars – including several parked ones – and finally crashed into a nearby building.

 Two cars were crushed beneath the tram, one of which had its fuel tank punctured and caught fire.
 The fire spread to the tram.
 Police attempted in vain to extinguish it.
 There were three people in the cars, all of whom died.

 Within 40 minutes, all the injured had been taken to hospital.
 In video footage, flames could be seen along the tram rails – it was burning petrol flowing downhill towards street Parkgatan.
 Thirteen people were killed and forty-two were injured.

 Rescue operation

-The first emergency call from the public arrived at SOS Alarm at 9:17 a.m., followed shortly by twenty additional calls.
+The first emergency call from the public reached SOS Alarm at 9:17 a.m., followed shortly by twenty additional calls.
 Emergency services were dispatched at 9:18 a.m., and hospital wards were notified a couple of minutes later.
-Initial estimates of the number of injured ranged from 100 to 200.
+Initial estimates of the number of injured ranged from 100 to 200, likely due to the scale of the accident and the widespread chaos at the scene.
 Some of the first emergency personnel to arrive initially believed the scene was a training exercise, due to the large number of injured spread across the street and the extensive destruction.
 Even experienced responders described the scene as surreal and unlike previous real incidents.

 No medical assembly point for the injured was established, and no advanced medical care was provided at the scene.
-Instead, ambulance personnel followed the rapid evacuation strategy known as “load and go”, in which basic first aid was administered and the patient was immediately transported to hospital.
+Instead, ambulance personnel followed the rapid evacuation strategy known as “load and go”, in which only basic first aid was administered before the patient was immediately transported to hospital.
 This approach was considered the most appropriate, as on-site care was not time-efficient due to the high number of severe injuries and the close proximity of Sahlgrenska Hospital, Östra Hospital, and Mölndal Hospital.
 At 10:03 a.m., the last patient was picked up and transported to hospital.
 Later forensic examination of the 13 deceased showed that none could have been saved through medical intervention at the scene of the accident.